lianastaskevica/documentation/introduction.md

 Browsers always work in the same way.
 When refreshing the page or typing the new URL, the browser will request the HTML from the server.
 From this HTML it will extract scripts and styles.

-In case of "normal" SSR the behaviour above is expected.
+In case of SSR application, the behavior above is expected.
 It is required for every page because we do not know what will happen when you click on a link.
 The HTML will be requested once again and the page will be rendered.

-If your application can render any page of your website, then by going to another page within the website, you will definetily be able to render it.
+If your application can render any page of your website, then by going to another page within the website, you will be able to render it.
 So the HTML request to the server will not be required.
 You only need to emulate (fake) the change of the URL.
 This can be done by manipulating the browser history.

-When using SPA, instead of the server, your spripts are in response of the page content.
+When using SPA, instead of the server, your scripts are in response of the page content rendering.

 ## Which benefits does SPA bring?

 First of all, you do not longer need to request the HTML for every page.
-This allows to make transitions between pages smooth and fast.
+This allows for making transitions between pages smooth and fast.

-**Why smooth?** Because now the application (SPA) is in response (controlling) the browsing - when you transition between page, we already know what page will follow up, so we can animate the transition.
+**Why smooth?** Because now the application (SPA) is in response (controlling) of the browsing - when you transition between page, we already know what page will follow up, so we can animate the transition.

-**Why fast?** Because the server might never know which page user is currently browsing.
+**Why fast?** Because the server might never know which page the user is currently browsing.
 You do not need to wait for the server response to render the page.

 This allows for much better User Experience (UX).

 ## Which benefits does PWA bring?

 PWA stands for Progressive Web Applications.
 PWA allows you to have one source code for all the platforms like web-browsers, Android and iOS applications, and PCs.
 This makes targeting a new audience cheaper.
-Additionally, the PWA solution brings you the ability of the offline browsing and the possibility to install the application to your home page directly from the browser.
+Additionally, the PWA solution brings you the ability of offline browsing and the possibility to install the application to your home screen directly from the browser.

 By design, PWA introduces Service Worker (SW).
 Service Worker is a programmable proxy.